SciCompKL/CoDiPack/documentation/TutorialB1.md

   dotWithNorms(&x[0], &x[n], n, y[0], y[1], y[2]);
 }
 ~~~~
 The wrapper assumes that the two vectors `a` and `b` have been packed into the `x` vector.
-The same assumption is done
+The same assumption is made
 for the output values.
 Here, the first output value is the angle between the vectors.
-The other two variables are the
+The other two output variables are the
 norms of the vectors.

-The codi::EvaluationHelper needs now to know where the function should be evaluated.
+We now have to fix a point at which we want to evaluate the Jacobian or Hessian.
 For this we create a vector and fill
 it with the data for the vectors `a` and `b`:
 ~~~~{.cpp}
 std::vector<double> x(xSize);